fiddyschmitt/udp_dedupe/README.md

 This program inspects network packets and drops any which are duplicates.

+# Download
+Download from the [releases](https://github.com/fiddyschmitt/udp_dedupe/releases) section.

 # Usage

 Edit `settings.json`.
-The `filter` specifies what packets to inspect.
+The `filter specifies what packets to inspect.

 <br/>